MoBiodiv/mobsim/cran-comments.md

 * Fixed inst/CITATION and DESCRIPTION
 * Added features to major functions
 * Added Depends R >= 4.0.0 because mobsim depends on sads which itself depends on VGAM which depends on R 4.0.0.
+* Adjusted formatting of DOI and CRAN links

 ## Test environments